freerange/mocha/README.md

 * 0.13.x versions cause a harmless, but annoying, deprecation warning when used with Rails 3.2.0-3.2.12, 3.1.0-3.1.10 & 3.0.0-3.0.19.
 * 0.11.x versions don't work with Rails 3.2.13 (`TypeError: superclass mismatch for class ExpectationError`).
 See #115.
 * Versions 0.10.2, 0.10.3 & 0.11.0 of the Mocha gem were broken.
 Please do not use these versions.
-* Versions 0.9.6 & 0.9.7 of the Mocha Rails plugin were broken.
-Please do not use these versions.

 ### Usage